 He will occasionally interject a genuine compliment into an otherwise negative review, preceding it with "I'm serious" so it is not mistaken for sarcasm.
 An example is his high opinion of the "Smooth Criminal" sequence from Moonwalker.

 The Critic also admits that the big plot twist in Baby Geniuses 2 is actually pretty good, and that he was legitimately surprised by it.

 Slobs Versus Snobs: One of the ways Critic and Ask That Guy are contrasted.
-Critic tries his best to be down with the everyman, but is really a Spoiled Sweet snob, while Ask That Guy pretends to be a high-class gentleman, but is really a filthy hedonist.
+Critic tries his best to be down with the everyman, but is really a rather nice snob, while Ask That Guy pretends to be a high-class gentleman, but is really a filthy hedonist.

 Slow Clap: The Critic points out its overuse in various sports movies in his 90s Sports Montage, and later on appears to initiate one in Rocky IV.

 Slut Shaming: If he's ever angry at someone (both genders), the usual shamey words flow freely from his mouth.
 In return though, Douchey's called him a whore a few times too, Spoony's called him dirty to humiliate him further after getting spooned, and in real life the only person Doug calls a slut is himself.